theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

     stack build

+On some installations where `stack build` fails, `cabal build` works.

 To **write a program** open a text editor and save the file in the folder `test` as, say `myprogram.lc`.
 Or use one of the programs already available in the folder `test`.

 To **execute a program**  in the lambda calculus run

     stack exec LambdaNat-exe test/myprogram.lc

+If you used `cabal build`, then `cabal exec` instead of `stack exec` should work.
+If it doesn't, search for the executable `LambdaNat-exe` and execute it by giving its full path, which is, on my machine, `dist/build/LambdaNat-exe/LambdaNat-exe`.

 Despite being Turing complete, there seem to be no obvious interesting programs in lambda calculus.
 Here are some straight forward examples: